wulffern/aic2023/lectures/l09_osc.md

 <!--pan_doc:

-A last common oscillator is the relexation oscillator, or "RC" oscillator.
+A last common oscillator is the relaxation oscillator, or "RC" oscillator.
 By know you should be proficient enough in circuits to figure out how the below circuit works.

 If you can't figure it out, then ask me.